-9-8 These essays offer a well-focused and persuasive analysis of the motives for the character's deception and how the deception contributes to the meaning of the work as a whole.
-Using apt and specific textual support, these essays analyze what motivates the character's deception and how the work as a whole is shaped by it.
+9-8 These essays offer a well-focused and persuasive analysis of how unusual or mysterious origins shape the character and his or her relationships, and how these origins contribute to the meaning of the work as a whole.
+Using apt and specific textual support, these essays analyze how unusual or mysterious origins affect the character, his or her relationships, and the meaning of the work as a whole.
 Although these essays may not be error-free, they make a strong case for their interpretation and discuss the literary work with significant insight and understanding.
 Essays scored a nine (9) reveal more sophisticated analysis and more effective control of language than do essays scored an eight (8).